RI-SE/smirk/docs/System Requirements Specification.md

 ## 3.1 System Safety Requirements [A] <a name="system_safety_reqts"></a>
 This section specifies the highest level SMIRK requirement.

-- **SYS-SAF-REQ1: Ego shall commence automatic emergency braking if collision with a pedestrian is imminent.**
+- **SYS-SAF-REQ1: Ego shall commence automatic emergency braking if and only if collision with a pedestrian is imminent.**

 Rationale: This is the main purpose of SMIRK.
 If possible, Ego will stop and avoid a collision.
 If a collision is inevitable, Ego will reduce speed to decrease the impact severity.
 Hazards introduced from false positives, i.e., braking for ghosts, are mitigated under ML Safety Requirements.